Elizabeth MacLeod Walls: Career

-Jewell College face unprecedented layoffs and financial crisis at the end of her tenure.

 In 2024, MacLeod was named the 14th president of Washington & Jefferson College, taking the place of John C. Knapp, who had announced retirement.
 She assumed her presidency on June 30, 2024.

 Awards and honors

 In 2016, MacLeod Walls's co-edited text From Curlers to Chainsaws received the gold medal for the Independent Publisher Book Award for Anthology.

 Personal life

 MacLeod Walls is married to Craig MacLeod and has two sons.
+She has a golden retriever, Buckeye, who is known as the First Dog of W&J.